i3omar/LLM-Integration-Data/README.md

-# LLM Experiment Datastore
+# LLM Integration Experiment Data Repository
 Welcome to our dedicated repository, which contains all data related to our experiment.

-For the duration of the peer-review process, this repository will remain private and managed under strict anonymity.
-Access is strictly limited to authorized reviewers.
-We anticipate making this repository public to facilitate broader access and collaboration once the peer-review process has been successfully completed.
+## Main Project
+For more details about the ForestQB project, please refer to the [ForestQB main repository](https://github.com/i3omar/ForestQB).

 ## Contents